-Freshman Development Seminar (FDS) 100 is a University of the Virgin Islands (UVI) student success course for all first-year incoming freshmen, in all majors, matriculating with less than 24 credits.
+Freshman Development Seminar (FDS) 100 is a University of the Virgin Islands (UVI) student success course for all freshmen and matriculating students entering UVI with less than 24 credits.
 FDS is designed to aid students in their successful transition to college.

-UVI is dedicated to the success of its students and FDS fosters this pledge to student success.
+UVI is dedicated to the success of its students and FDS 100 fosters this pledge to student success.
 Numerous fundamental elements of lifelong learning are part of its curriculum, including critical thinking and written communication skills.
-FDS is housed under the University’s Center for Student Success and overseen by Dr. Eustace Esdaille, Executive Director of Student Success and Honors Program.
-On the Albert A. Sheen Campus on St. Croix, the FDS coordinator responsible for scheduling courses and assigning faculty is Mr. David Capriola, Coordinator of Freshman Development.
+FDS 100 is housed under the Center for Student Success and overseen by Dr. Stephen Moore, Executive Director of Student Success and Honors Program.
+On the Albert A. Sheen Campus on St. Croix, the FDS coordinator responsible for scheduling courses and assigning faculty is Mr. David Capriola, Coordinator of Freshman Development Seminar.

-Through a freedom of learning approach, FDS is taught with small class sizes to encourage the intellectual, communicative and collaborative skills needed for discussions, written work and readings that are an important part of academic success.
-FDS helps students to develop and achieve academic success early.
-In FDS, students are exposed to:
+Through a freedom of learning approach, FDS 100 is taught with small class sizes to encourage the intellectual, communicative, and collaborative skills needed for discussions, written work, and readings that are an important part of academic success.
+FDS 100 helps students to develop and achieve academic success early.
+In FDS 100, students are exposed to:

 - Intellectual, physical and interpersonal skills necessary to navigate through your new college environment.